Compliance with Education Law Article 129-A and Article 129-B

-The statute required the submission of written rules and policies adopted by institutions as required by the statute on or before July 1, 2016, and then on or before July 1, 2024, and then every ten years thereafter.
+The statute required the submission of written rules and policies adopted by institutions as required by Articles 129-A and 129-B on or before July 1, 2016, and then on or before July 1, 2024, and then every ten years thereafter.

 Information will be posted at this site concerning how the next submission of written rules and policies (due on or before July 1, 2024) should be made.